pengjoshua/twittermarkovchain/README.md

 # twitter-markov-chain
 A Markov chain generator app using user tweets.
 Made with React, Express, Google Firebase, and the Twitter API.
-Now with user authentication and save/delete tweet functionality.
+Incorporate user authentication and save/delete tweet functionality.
+Complete with Mocha/Chai unit tests and Selenium Webdriver end-to-end tests.

 ## Challenge